E1leenn/finalchallenge/README.md

 Output of the value of All White.<br>

 ![](images/valuewhite.png)
+*Screenshot of values of all white features*

 Output of the value of All Black.<br>

 ![](images/valueblack.png)
+*Screenshot of values of all black features*

-Output of the value of All X Pattern.<br>
+Output of the value of X Pattern.<br>

 ![](images/valueX.png)
+*Screenshot of values of x pattern features*

 Output of the value of Sequence.<br>

 ![](images/valueseq.png)
+*Screenshot of values of sequence features*

 # How to run the program on terminal
 1. Open the terminal on raspberryPi.